neilplus21/DSS_project/README.md

-# 🔐 TrustSign DSS - Digital Signature Authentication
+# 🔐 DSS - Digital Signature Standard Project (TrustSign)

-TrustSign DSS is a secure messaging application that uses the **Digital Signature Standard (DSS)** for authenticating messages between a client and a server.
+TrustSign is a secure messaging application that uses the **Digital Signature Standard (DSS)** for authenticating messages between a client and a server.
 It ensures message integrity and authenticity through public-key cryptography.

 ## ✨ Features